weghornlab/CBaSE/README.md

   - Expected value of lambda_s|s_obs.
 - Possibility to use vcf files as input, supporting both the hg19 and hg38 genome build.
 - Accounting for transcription strand bias.
-- Computation of the q-value with the standard Benjamini-Hochberg method.
 - Removal of pseudocounts in the pentanucleotide matrix.

 If you have any questions at all, do not hesitate to write to us at <dweghorn@crg.eu>.